nyu-ossd-s20/activity1_browser_extension/team_5.md

 # Part 3

 1. What is the purpose of the README.md file?
 What kind of information should be included there?
+* The purpose of the README.md file is to provide a general introduction and explanation of the project.
+It should include information such as how to install the project and how to use it.

 3. What is the purpose of the LICENSE file?
 Does it need to be in a repository?